-Pay attention to your bus’ capacity and whether you see students unable to fit comfortably on seats.
+Pay attention to your bus’s capacity and whether you see students unable to fit comfortably on seats.

 2. Get to Know Your Driver

-In the case of the Chattanooga school bus crash that killed six children, police believe that the driver was driving recklessly and speeding.
+In the case of the Chattanooga school bus crash that killed six children, police believe that the driver was operating the school bus recklessly and speeding.
 There had also been complaints filed against the driver and he was in another school bus accident only two months before.

 Knowing more about the individual driving your child to school is important.
-An easy way to begin this process is by simply getting to know the school bus driver.
 Talk with him or her and ask questions.
 If you have concerns after the conversation, contact your school district to find out how they screen drivers and how they monitor any new activity on employee driving records.

 3. Involve Your Child in School Bus Safety